cedars and palms

 But there was another side.
 The side that cared deeply and wasn't afraid to show it.
 Who loved fully.
 Who wasn’t worried about falling flat on her face.
 This was a part of me that I loved, and it was starting to emerge.
 Instead of letting her grow, I buried her.

-For a moment, I lost who I really was.
-My spark was gone.
-I fought hard to get myself back, and I’ve learned there’s power in my softness.
+For a moment, I lost who I was.
+My spark was gone, but I fought hard to get it back.
+What I’ve learned is there’s power in softness.
 Sometimes showing this vulnerable side feels like jumping out of a plane without a parachute.

 With every leap, I’ve been caught with gentle hands.
 Each moment of safety has built trust and shown me that it’s okay to be myself.

-This experience made me realize my deepest fear isn't judgment, it’s handing my power over to someone else.
+This experience made me realize my deepest fear isn't judgment, it’s handing my value over to someone else.

-When moments of doubt creep in, I ask myself, ‘What do I want to do about this situation?’ instead of ‘What should I do?’
+When moments of doubt creep in, I ask myself, ‘What do I want to do?’ instead of ‘What should I do?’
 This small shift in language gave me power back.
+I owe a great deal of gratitude to those close to me for loving me throughout this journey.

 Like the cedars and palms — I’m learning when to stand strong, when to be soft, and when to dance in the breeze.